Kek Lok Si Temple

 Reclining Buddha Temple - Wat Chayamangkalaram

-The largest Thai temple in Penang located in Burmah Road , near Dhammikarama Burmese Buddhist Temple.
+The largest Thai temple in Penang located in Burmah Road, near Dhammikarama Burmese Buddhist Temple.
 The complex is surrounded by colourful golden dragon statues.

 Go inside the temple to see Buddha lying on the couch with his peaceful smile.
-It symbolizes the achievement of the highest state of enlightenment – Nirvana.

 Opening hours: 6 am – 5.30pm